|

 However, the end of World War II spelled disaster for Yugoslavia's

-537,000 Danube - Swabians.
+residents.
 Tito's communist government declared ethnic Germans "enemies of

 not flee Yugoslavia were forced into concentration camps.
 Tens of thousands died in this,